-Perspective | Before the first playoff puck dropped, the two missing Capitals had already dropped the ball
+Perspective | Before the first playoff puck dropped, the two missing Capitals already had dropped the ball

 “When we entered the season, we expected it to happen,” Kuznetsov said before he returned in February.
 “We’ve been ready for some type of situation to happen like that.”

 But after that initial issue, there is clear frustration within the Capitals’ organization that Kuznetsov and Samsonov were unavailable to start the playoffs.
-The pair was held out of a game earlier this month because they were late to a team function.
-That’s a self-inflicted wound — and not just to themselves, but to their teammates.
+The pair were held out of a game this month because they were late to a team function.
+That’s a self-inflicted wound — and not just to themselves,but to their teammates.
 Laviolette, the veteran coach in his first year with Washington, talks frequently about getting his charges to pull on one rope in one direction.
 Kuznetsov and Samsonov appear to have frayed one end and are yanking the twine south while their teammates march north.

+“The guys are all looking to each other to bond together and pull together on this rope,” Anderson said afterward.

 Look, the first concern in any coronavirus situation is for the health of the people involved.
 All indications are that there are no long-term concerns about either of these players.
 That’s good.

 But what we have also learned over the past 14 months is that personal behavior affects the greater good — or bad.
 That has applied to society in the broadest sense.
 It also applies to athletic teams pursuing championships.
-Your personal behavior can affect your neighbor — whether that neighbor is in the next house or the next locker stall.
+The way you conduct yourself can affect your neighbor — whether that neighbor is in the next house or the next locker stall.

 This isn’t the first time these two have forced their club to wonder about their commitment to on-ice excellence.
 In 2019, Kuznetsov was suspended three games after testing positive for cocaine.
 Last summer, Samsonov — who was outplaying veteran Braden Holtby before the pandemic pause — was unavailable for the Capitals’ appearance in the Toronto playoff bubble because he suffered an off-ice injury while in Russia during the pandemic shutdown.